rufig/spf/docs/papers/intro.en.md

 <a id="save"/>
 ###[Producing executable modules][start]

-Слово `SAVE ( a u -- )` сохраняет всю форт-систему, включая все словарные структуры (кроме временных!) в исполняемый модуль путь к которому задаётся строкой `a u`. Точка входа определяется value-переменной `<MAIN>` для консольного режима и переменной `MAINX` для GUI. Режим определяется value-переменными `?CONSOLE` и `?GUI`. `SPF-INIT?` контроллирует интерпретацию коммандной строки и подключение spf4.ini:
+`SAVE ( a u -- )` will save the whole system, including all the wordlists (except temporary ones!) to the executable file, with the path specified with as `a u`.
+Entry point is set with VALUE `<MAIN>` for the console mode and VARIABLE `MAINX`  for GUI.
+The mode itself is defined with either `?CONSOLE` or `?GUI`. `SPF-INIT?` controls interpretation of the command-line and auto-including spf4.ini:

 	0 TO SPF-INIT?
 	' ANSI>OEM TO ANSI><OEM